 Schaefer/Sullivan/Foxboro Stadium, 1971-2002

 The U.S. national soccer team played 10 games at Foxboro Stadium, winning 7.
 They've now played 12 at Gillette as well, winning 7, most recently losing to Brazil this past September 8.
 The MLS Cup Final was played at Gillette in 2002, and the Revs qualified for it, but lost it to the L.A.
 Galaxy.
 Games of the 1994 World Cup and the 1999 Women's World Cup were played at the old stadium, and of the 2003 Women's World Cup at the new one.
+The new one also hosted the 2016 NHL Winter Classic, a 5-1 Bruin loss to the Montreal Canadiens.

 The Fort, during a U.S. national team game